atlanmod/CyprIoT/README.md

 ## Features

 * Model a network of heterogeneous devices using a DSL, formalized using Xtext [here](https://github.com/atlanmod/CyprIoT/tree/master/org.atlanmod.cypriot/src/org/atlanmod/cypriot)
-* Generate code working code of the network from the model
+* Generate working code of the network from the model
+* Specify and enforce a policy into the network

 ## Project Structure